Ethra8/english-grows-new/README.md

     └── #7A949B  Cool Steel
 ```

-**Oxford Blue** and **Stormy Teal** establish the corporate foundation of the interface, while **Strong Cyan**, **Electric Aqua** and **Turquoise** provide the distinctive English Grows visual identity.
+- **Oxford Blue** and **Stormy Teal** establish the corporate foundation of the interface, while **Strong Cyan**, **Electric Aqua** and **Turquoise** provide the distinctive English Grows visual identity.

-The lighter **Icy Aqua** and **Azure Mist** tones provide subtle surface differentiation and highlighted areas without relying exclusively on pure white backgrounds.
+- The lighter **Icy Aqua** and **Azure Mist** tones provide subtle surface differentiation and highlighted areas without relying exclusively on pure white backgrounds.

-The neutral **Blue Slate** and **Cool Steel** tones support secondary information, borders and lower-emphasis interface elements without competing visually with primary content.
+- The neutral **Blue Slate** and **Cool Steel** tones support secondary information, borders and lower-emphasis interface elements without competing visually with primary content.

-This hierarchy allows brighter colours to remain distinctive because they are used selectively against a restrained corporate foundation.
+**This hierarchy allows brighter colours to remain distinctive because they are used selectively against a restrained corporate foundation.**

+---

-#### Language Skill Colours
+### Language Skill Colours

-The language assessment system uses a separate semantic colour set for the four principal language skills.
+The language assessment system uses a separate semantic colour set for the four principal language skills, deliberately kept separate from the principal English Grows brand palette.
+This creates a clear distinction between **brand/interface colour** and **assessment/data colour**, preventing the primary cyan, aqua and turquoise palette from carrying multiple semantic meanings.

 | Skill | Preview | Colour | Hex |
 | :--- | :---: | :--- | :---: |